hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/299_064_alasinga.md

 Secondly, entire devotion to the cause, knowing that your SALVATION depends upon making the *Brahmavadin* a success.
 Let this paper be your Ishtadevata, and then you will see how success comes.
-I have already sent for Abhedânanda from India.
+I have already sent for Abhedānanda from India.
 I hope there will be no delay with him as it was with the other Swami.
 On receipt of this letter you send me a clear account of all the income and the expenses of the *Brahmavadin* so that I may judge from it what best can be done.
 Remember that perfect